Medvedev91/timeto.me/README.md

-# timeto.me - Time Tracker 24/7
+# timeto.me - Personal Productivity Tools

 The main feature of this app is there is no "stop" option.
 Once you have completed one activity, you have to set a timer for the next one, even if it's a "sleeping" activity.